kkgthb/az-playwright-svc-01/README.md

         });
         ```
-* For contrast, here is the equivalent GUI configurator in BrowserStack _(honestly, I prefer the code version myself, especially since I can easily keep it right in the same Git version-controlled codebase as my website's source code)_:
+* For contrast, here is the equivalent GUI configurator in BrowserStack _(honestly, I prefer the code version myself, especially since I can easily keep it right in the same Git version-controlled codebase as my website's source code, since I can pull in secrets and variables for test variants from Azure App Configuration or Azure Key Vault or a database instead of having to data-load them all into, and trust, BrowserStack's secrets store, etc.)_:
     * ![Screenshot of setting up a test in Browserstack's desktop application](/README-browserstack-define-screenshot.png)

 ---